 11) Patients will be requested to wash or disinfect their hands upon entering the office and when entering different rooms.
-Apex Vision in North West Edmonton has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.
+Apex Vision in West Edmonton has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.

 If you're dealing with a vision or eye health issue and need to visit Apex Vision, or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
 We'll be happy to assist you however we can.

 Apex Vision serves patients from West Edmonton, AB.